 Connect to Channels

-From within the Channels app, you’ll need use the Connect to Channels function and choose the Away from Home option.
-Follow the instructions and it will authenticate you and connect to your home over a secure connections.
+From within the Channels app, you’ll need to connect to your Channels DVR Server at home.
+Follow the instructions below to connect, authenticate, and connect to your home over a secure connection.

 If you are using Remote Streaming with port forwarding enabled, use the Connect button on the welcome screen when you open the app.